Takeaways from Michigan’s win against UNLV and Diabate’s dominant performance

 Moussa Diabate is a special player

-He looked incredible in that first half, scoring 8 points in 7-minute stretch that included scoring in transition, a decent looking hook shot and an incredible coast-to-coast dunk.
+He looked incredible in that first half, scoring eight points in seven-minute stretch that included scoring in transition, a decent looking hook shot and an incredible coast-to-coast dunk.

 That dunk was the play of the game.
 I mean, that was an absolute poster.
-My lord.
-That dunk made staying up until 3:30 a.m. to write this article completely worth it.
+That dunk made staying up until 3:30 a.m. completely worth it.

 MOUSSA DIABATE BEHAVE YOUNG MAN @M0ussaDiabate pic.twitter.com/Gv53Qfrdql— The Dylan & Dylan Show (@DylanDylanShow) November 20, 2021

-That spark from Diabate helped Michigan jump out to a lead that got as high as 12 before Bryce Hamilton’s hot hand helped the running rebels cut the halftime lead to 3.
+That spark from Diabate helped Michigan jump out to a lead that got as high as 12 before Bryce Hamilton’s hot hand helped the running rebels cut the halftime lead to three.

-Diabate kept playing well in the second half too.
-While Michigan’s starters were letting the running rebels hang around, Diabate checked into the game and made an immediate impact.
+Diabate kept playing well in the second half, too.
+While Michigan’s starters were letting UNLV hang around, Diabate checked into the game and made an immediate impact.

-He also played with an incredibly high motor, blocking a few shots, corralling a few offensive rebounds and even getting on the floor for loose balls.

-His energy was incredible, as the freshman ended the night with 14 points, 7 rebounds (4 of which being offensive), 2 blocks and more than a few highlight plays.
+His energy was incredible, as the freshman ended the night with 14 points, seven rebounds (four of which being offensive), two blocks and more than a few highlight plays.

 Moussa Diabate is 100% going to lead the country in HSM per game this season.— Scott Bell (@sbell021) November 20, 2021